VATSALVARSHNEY108/B.O.I.-MARK-2/docs/WAKE_WORD_FEATURE.md

 ### 2. Use Wake Words
 Say one of the wake phrases followed by your command:
-- "Hey VATSAL, open downloads folder"
+- "Kai, open downloads folder"
-- "VATSAL, play lofi beats"
+- "Hey Kai, play lofi beats"
-- "OK VATSAL, write Python code for sorting"
+- "OK Kai, write Python code for sorting"
+- "VATSAL, check system status"

 ### 3. Toggle Wake Word (Optional)
 Click the **💬 yellow button** to: